Sign in to access your Salford customer account, or see our other accounts.

 Application to licence a sex shop

-In 1983 Salford City Council adopted schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982, which covers the licensing of sex shops.
+Salford City Council enforce schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982, which covers the licensing of sex establishments.

 Certain factors need to be considered when application for a sex shop licence is made.
 These factors will include whether or not the premises are in an inappropriate location, for example near a school, a place of worship or family shopping area.